 We are always here to assist & make your experience better.

 There are so many different types of cheese.
 If you break them down into different categories it will give you a better understanding of cheese and how it’s made.
-Here at The Little Cheese Shop, we have cheese made from cows milk, sheep, goat and sometimes buffalo.
-We will always help you find the cheese that suits your needs.
+Here at The Little Cheese Shop, we have cheese made from cow, sheep, goat and sometimes buffalo milk.
+We will always help you find the cheese that suits your tastes and needs.

 Think of cheeses like Bries and Camemberts.
 They are soft and have a beautiful rind.
 Bacteria is added during the cheese-making process to help develop a beautiful white or beige rind on the cheese.
 Each cheesemaker may work differently with these bacteria and that is what makes every bloomy rind cheese so unique.
 Most of these cheeses will start their life being very acidic but this mellows as the cheese matures.